Pumpapa/minimalmagic/content/TRS/ConvertingTramToC.md

 * `FORRULES`, a 'for' loop over all rules
 * `MATCH`, the state in which a term is matched
 * `MATCHDONE`: matching can fail deep in the recursion.
 The token `MATCHDONE` is pushed to be able to clear the stack when matching fails, or it is encountered on the stack when all work-to-do has been done
 * `BUILD`.
 There is a significant difference between the meta-interpreter and the C implementation if matching fails.
 In the meta-interpreter, the term being reduced has already been built and can be passed on as-is (term T in Rule 13).
-In the C implementation the term hasn't yet been built and exists as separate symbol `F` and arguments `T` (See Lines 24-25 in the C code above).
+In the C implementation the term hasn't yet been built and exists as a separate symbol `F` and arguments `T` (See Lines 24-25 in the C code above).
 ```C
 case TOPRED: //(f is fun,T = args)
     if (Dbg >= DStepDump) pval(f, 1);